maznicky/AR2HUB/README.md

 Distances are shown in metres (studs / 2.75) to match Matcha's own ESP.

-The input watchdog exists because Matcha's Players handle can go stale mid-session.
-If that happens, player-based features idle and recover on their own rather than erroring, and you get a notification when the handle returns.
+Matcha's Players handle can go stale mid-session.
+When it does, player-based features idle and recover on their own instead of erroring, and the aimbot says so rather than silently tracking only zombies.
+The script also waits for the handle before loading the UI, because the menu cannot accept clicks if it is built while the handle is down.